nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 CONFIG_ASSET_TRACKER_V2_APP_VERSION - Configuration for providing the application version The application publishes its version number as a part of the static device data.
 The default value for the application version is ``0.0.0-development``.
 To configure the application version, set :ref:`CONFIG_ASSET_TRACKER_V2_APP_VERSION <CONFIG_ASSET_TRACKER_V2_APP_VERSION>` to the desired version.

-.. _CONFIG_CLOUD_CLIENT_ID_USE_CUSTOM:

-CONFIG_CLOUD_CLIENT_ID_USE_CUSTOM - Configuration for enabling the use of custom cloud client ID This application configuration is used to enable the use of custom client ID for the respective cloud.
-By default, the application uses the IMEI of the nRF9160-based device as the client ID in the cloud connection.

-.. _CONFIG_CLOUD_CLIENT_ID:

-CONFIG_CLOUD_CLIENT_ID - Configuration for providing a custom cloud client ID This application configuration sets a custom client ID for the respective cloud.
-For setting a custom client ID, you need to set :ref:`CONFIG_CLOUD_CLIENT_ID_USE_CUSTOM <CONFIG_CLOUD_CLIENT_ID_USE_CUSTOM>` to ``y``.

 .. _default_config_values:

-The default values for the device configuration parameters can be set by manipulating the following configurations:
+To set the default values for the device configuration at compile time, manipulate the following configurations:

 .. _CONFIG_DATA_DEVICE_MODE:

-CONFIG_DATA_DEVICE_MODE - Configuration for the device mode This application configuration sets the device mode.
+CONFIG_DATA_DEVICE_MODE - Configuration for the device mode This configuration sets the device mode.

 .. _CONFIG_DATA_ACTIVE_TIMEOUT_SECONDS:

 CONFIG_DATA_ACTIVE_TIMEOUT_SECONDS - Configuration for Active mode
-   This application configuration sets the Active mode timeout value.
+   This configuration sets the Active mode timeout value.

 .. _CONFIG_DATA_MOVEMENT_RESOLUTION_SECONDS: